AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 When the Styles plug-in is enabled for the first time, no default Styles are available.
 The pop-up list is empty.
 To provide the authors with Styles, do the following:

 * Enable the Style drop-down selector.
-* Specify the location(s) of the style sheet(s).
+* Specify one or more locations of the style sheets.
-* Specify the individual styles that can be selected from the Style drop down list.
+* Specify the individual styles that can be selected from the style pop-up list.

-For later (re-)configurations, say to add more styles, follow only the instructions to reference a new style sheet and to specify the additional styles.
+For later reconfigurations, say to add more styles, follow only the instructions to reference a new style sheet and to specify the additional styles.

 >[!NOTE]
 >